 Rev. Barber is the architect of the Forward Together Moral Monday Movement, president of the North Carolina NAACP and pastor of the Greenleaf Christian Church (Disciples of Christ) in Goldsboro.
 He is also president of Repairers of the Breach.
 He is the 2015-2016 recipient of the Puffin/Nation Prize for Creative Citizenship.

-Sarah Leonard is a senior editor at The Nation and co-editor of The Future We Want: Radical Ideas for a New Century.
+Sarah Leonard is features editor at The Nation and co-editor of The Future We Want: Radical Ideas for a New Century.
 She is a contributing editor to Dissent and The New Inquiry.

 Ali Gharib is a contributor to The Nation.
 He has written for The Daily Beast, Foreign Policy, Washington Monthly, Columbia Journalism Review, Al Jazeera America, Haaretz and Salon.
 He worked as a reporter at ThinkProgress and Inter Press Service.